 “Term” shall have the meaning ascribed to it under Clause 9.1 of this Agreement.

-“Waste” shall mean the dry waste generated by the RNE and collected by ETPL from the Location including, without limitation, non-hazardous and recyclable waste items such as cardboard, plastic, paper (A4 office paper, newspaper, magazines), etc., excluding any hazardous waste.
+“Waste” shall mean the dry waste generated by the Grand Venice Mall, Greater Noida (Bhasin Group) and collected by ETPL from the Location including, without limitation, non-hazardous and recyclable waste items such as cardboard, mix plastic waste, iron, paper (A4 office paper, newspaper, magazines), etc., excluding any hazardous waste.

 Interpretation: